 Will I be affected by the annual allowance?

-Most people will not be affected by the A A tax charge because the value of their pension savings will not increase in a year by more than £40,000, or, if it does, they are likely to have unused allowance from previous years that can be carried forward.
+Most people will not be affected by the annual allowance because the value of their pension savings will not increase in a year by more than the annual allowance limit.
+When the increase does exceed that limit, they are likely to have unused allowance from previous years that can be carried forward.

 You are most likely to be affected if one or more of the statements below applies to you:

 You have membership of the L G P S that was built up in the final salary section and you receive a significant pay increase.
-Final salary membership is membership built up before 1 April 2014 in England and Wales, or before 1 April 2015 in Scotland.
+Final salary membership is membership built up before 1 April 2015.

 You combine a previous L G P S pension benefit that was built up in the final salary section of the L G P S with your current pension account and your salary (full time equivalent) has increased significantly since you left the Scheme.